How to Research Inmate Information.

 First, find the main website for that county.
 There should be a directory of departments or some other link to the Sheriff or the Jail.
 Jail’s websites will almost always have a directory of inmates which includes the required ID number.
 A direct search for the county jail will most often result in many listings of service sites with general information, not specific to your inmate.
 Look for the site controlled by that specific county.

-All publications from this site are sent by USPS mail and must go to the mailing address.
+All publications from this site are delivered by USPS mail and must go to the mailing address.

 Links to the Federal and States’ prison systems can be found on our page Prisons Policies.
 Facility addresses can be found on the Federal Bureau of Prisons and each state’s department of corrections website.